mikevidotto/gmk/README.md

 - Create a `main.go` file (if one doesn't already exist).
 - Populate it with a basic Go template.
-- Open the file in your default editor (e.g., Neovim).
+- Open the file in your favourite editor (e.g., Neovim).

 ---